4 Ways to Check String Equality in Bash String Comparison

 3. Partial String Matching

-Partial string matching in Bash can be achieved using various methods such as pattern matching with wildcards, substring extraction, or regular expressions.
+Bash string comparison for partial string matching can be achieved using various methods such as pattern matching with wildcards, substring extraction, or regular expressions.
 Here are some examples:

 partial string matching